ganbatte8/gator/README.md

 ```
 Port `5432` is PostgreSQL's default port.

-If you want to use approach 2): it is possible to give a file of sql commands to process by PostgreSQL with a command like this:
+If you want to use approach 2): it is possible to give a file of sql code for PostgreSQL to process with a command like this:
 ```bash
 sudo -u postgres psql -d gator -f test.sql
 ```
 For your convenience I have concatenated the SQL pieces of code that do all the up migrations into one file `make_tables.sql` at the root of the project so you don't have to grab the code from several different files yourself.
-This makes future maintenance harder but I'm not expecting to touch this project in the future.
+This makes code integrity harder to maintain but I'm not expecting to touch this project in the future.

 ## Setting up the config file
 Create a json file `.gatorconfig.json` in your home directory.
 Put this JSON content inside: